• Skip to primary navigation

 How to Make Natural Red Food Coloring

-Place about ¼ cup of chopped beet, strawberries, or raspberries in a small pan or skillet.
-Simmer until the juices are released.
-Strain the juice from the pulp and discard the pulp.
-Add enough water to the strained juice to make 2 teaspoons of coloring.
+Place about 1/4 cup of chopped beets, strawberries, or raspberries in a small skillet.
+Simmer until they release their juices.
+Strain out the pulp and keep the liquid.
+Add enough water to make two teaspoons of coloring.

 Equipment Needed

-1. Place all wet ingredients in a large bowl and combine them with a mixer or by hand.
+2. Combine the wet ingredients in a bowl using a mixer or by hand.

-2. Add the dry ingredients and combine well.
+3. Add the dry ingredients and mix until a dough forms.

-6. Transfer the treats to a wire rack to cool to room temperature.
+8. Transfer the cookies to a wire rack and cool completely.

 To make the icing:

-• Combine beet powder and water in a small bowl to make the red food coloring.
+1. Combine beet powder and water in a small bowl.
+Adjust water as needed to reach the color intensity you want.

 How to Store the Treats and How Long They Last

-Store homemade Valentine’s dog treats in an airtight container in the refrigerator.
-If they have icing, place parchment paper between the layers.
-They will last up to 5 days.
+Store the treats in an airtight container in the refrigerator.
+If they are iced, place parchment paper between the layers to prevent sticking.
+They will last up to 5 days refrigerated.

 Homemade valentine dog treats with and without icing.